Mindulis/adform-advertising-admob-adapter-android/readme.md

 # Introduction

-The Adform DFP adapter can be used to integrate Adform ads into the Google Mobile Ads mediation platform.
+The Adform Admob adapter can be used to integrate Adform ads into the Google Mobile Ads mediation platform.

 # Integration